cytrus-re/cytrus-re/README.md

 Finally, start up Cytrus-RE by running ```node cybase.js```.

-To see how to make the bot start up automatically and run without needing a terminal emulator always open, look no further than the official [**discord.js guide**](https://discordjs.guide/improving-dev-environment/pm2.html)
+To see how to make the bot start up automatically and run without needing a terminal emulator always open, look no further than the official [**discord.js guide**](https://discordjs.guide/improving-dev-environment/pm2.html) (not needed if you use Heroku).

 ## Bot Information
 Useful information about the bot: